codytheroux96/mlb-scores/README.md

 ## More To Come

 - Currently you can only run the commands while you are in the project.
 I need to fix this so that you can run any of the `mlb-scores` commands outside of the project.
+- Adding more fields into the table (that I already have in my models) and updating the look of the table as well

 ## Contributing 🤝